-Historically, peat has been used as a fuel, insulation, building bricks, planting medium, and as a top dressing for potted plants in floral arrangements.
+Historically, peat has been used as a fuel, for insulation, for building bricks, as a planting medium, and as a top dressing for potted plants in floral arrangements.

 Peat moss is from a group of plants called Sphagnum that is a genus of over 350 species of mosses.
 These plants grow in wetlands found in cooler climates and are an extremely important part of our ecosystem in cleaning water, removing pollution and storing carbon dioxide from the atmosphere (more than any other ecosystem).
 These bogs capture 110 tons of carbon every year from the atmosphere and store more than 562 billion tons of carbon even though they compose only 3% of the land and fresh water areas.
-Mining of peat requires the draining of wetlands, drying, milling, packaging and transport the product many thousands of miles to market all of which require energy which releases tremendous amounts of CO2 to the atmosphere.
+Mining of peat requires the draining of wetlands, drying, milling, packaging and transportation of the product many thousands of miles to market, all of which require energy which releases tremendous amounts of CO2 to the atmosphere.